clberube/kde_to_geotiff/README.md

 Compute a spatial kernel density estimation (KDE) from point shapefiles and export it as a GeoTIFF.

-This command-line tool reads a shapefile containing point geometries, computes a kernel density estimate (KDE) over a regular grid, and saves the result as a single-band GeoTIFF with transparent pixels outside a chosen distance.
+This command-line tool reads a shapefile containing point geometries, computes a KDE over a regular grid, and saves the result as a single-band GeoTIFF with transparent pixels outside a chosen distance.
 It is ideal for creating density maps of sampling sites, mineral occurrences, or other spatial point datasets.

 ---